|© 2011 Nucleus Medical Media, Inc.|

 - High blood pressure

-- Congenital heart diseases that cause excess blood flow through the lungs (eg, patent ductus arteriosus)
+- Congenital heart diseases that cause excess blood flow through the lungs such as patent ductus arteriosus

 - Subglottic stenosis

 - Retractions—with each breath, the chest appears to sink in between the ribs or under the ribcage